Precious vs. Semi-Precious Gemstones: What’s the Difference

 For instance, the Crown Jewels of England are adorned with precious gemstones.
 Additionally, precious gems have been found in Egyptian tombs, proving their significance to the royals of ancient cultures.

-Semi-precious gemstones: Likewise, amethyst, topaz, garnet, and turquoise, have been highly valued for their sheer beauty and used in various cultures for their spiritual and purported healing properties.
+Semi-precious gemstones: Likewise, amethyst, topaz, garnet, and turquoise have been highly valued for their sheer beauty and used in various cultures for their spiritual and purported healing properties.

-Variety | Significance | Use | Symbolism |
+| Variety | Significance | Use | Symbolism |

-Precious Stone meaning | Wealth, Prestige, & Power | Crown Jewels of England, Egyptian Tombs | Royal/Noble Iconography |
+| Precious Stone meaning | Wealth, Prestige, & Power | Crown Jewels of England, Egyptian Tombs | Royal/Noble Iconography |

-Semi Precious Stones Meaning | Spirituality & Healing | Feng Shui & Native American Jewelry | Cultural & Spiritual Practices And philosophy |
+| Cultural & Spiritual Practices and Philosophy | Spirituality & Healing | Feng Shui & Native American Jewelry | Cultural & Spiritual Practices And philosophy |

 Market Value, Pricing Recap, And Chemistry

 Precious stones: Diamonds, sapphires, rubies, and emeralds are considered precious gemstones primarily because of their rarity, meaning they are harder to find and extract.
 This rarity significantly increases their market value.
-These spectacular rocks are also known for their exceptional durability and hardness which further drives up their cost.
+These spectacular rocks are also known for their exceptional durability and hardness, which further drives up their cost.

 Here’s a simple table illustrating the difference between precious and semi-precious gemstones:

-Group | Rarity | Durability | Cost |
+| Group | Rarity | Durability | Cost |

-Precious | High | Higher | High |
+| Precious | High | Higher | High |

-Semi-Precious | Low To Medium | Medium | Medium |
+| Semi-Precious | Low To Medium | Medium | Medium |

-Gemstone | Variety | Mineral Makeup | Color |
+| Gemstone | Variety | Mineral Makeup | Color |

-Diamond | Precious | Metastable Carbon (hardest material) | Commonly yellow, brown, or gray to colorless.
+| Diamond | Precious | Metastable Carbon (hardest material) | Commonly yellow, brown, or gray to colorless.
 Less frequent, blue, green, black, translucent white, pink, violet, orange, purple, and red. |

-Ruby | Precious | Corundum (aluminum oxide) | Pinkish red, blood red, orange, yellow, green, blue, and violet. |
+| Ruby | Precious | Corundum (aluminum oxide) | Pinkish red, blood red, orange, yellow, green, blue, and violet. |

-Emerald | Precious | Beryl (trace amounts of chromium/vanadium) | Ranging from yellow-green to blue-green.
+| Emerald | Precious | Beryl (trace amounts of chromium/vanadium) | Ranging from yellow-green to blue-green.
 Its primary hue is commonly green, with yellow and blue known as secondaries. |

-Amethyst | Semi-Precious | Iron and Manganese (quartz) | Commonly purple. |
+| Amethyst | Semi-Precious | Iron and Manganese (quartz) | Commonly purple. |

-Turquoise | Semi-Precious | Copper Aluminum Phosphate (hydrated) | Ranging from white to a powder-blue, to a sky-blue.
-Also from a blue-green to a yellowish green. |
+| Opal | Semi-Precious | Silicon Dioxide (hydrated) | Ranging from white to powder-blue to sky-blue.
+Also, from a blue-green to a yellowish green. |

-Lapis Lazuli | Semi-Precious | Feldspathoid Silicate (calcite, sodalite, and pyrite) | Intense blue. |
+| Lapis Lazuli | Semi-Precious | Feldspathoid Silicate (calcite, sodalite, and pyrite) | Intense blue. |

-Pearl | Semi-Precious | Calcium Carbonate (aragonite with a possible combination of calcite) | Various colors depend on the host mollusk. |
+| Pearl | Semi-Precious | Calcium Carbonate (aragonite with a possible combination of calcite) | Various colors depend on the host mollusk. |

 Categorization in the Modern Era